harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-an-api.md

  1. You can test APIs in the same way you test websites, by simulating users (or VUs).
 You want to use this method if you are interested in how many users your API can serve simultaneously.
  2. You can test API for number or requests per second (or RPS).
 You want to use this method, if your are interested in how many requests your API can handle per second.

-If you are testing one endpoint at a time, the RPS method may be more appropriate.
-If you are testing a scenario with multiple endpoints, the VU method is probably more meaningful.
+If you are testing one endpoint at a time, the RPS method is more meaningful.
+If you are a testing a real/logical user journey across multiple endpoints, the VU method is more meaningful.

 # Testing API scenarios, using VUs.